Weak-to-Strong Generalization via Bregman Bias-Variance Decomposition: Experiments

 \underline{\it Bias and variance analysis in W2SG}.
 Notably, scaling up student capacity primarily reduces bias.
 While both bias and variance decrease, the variance and its reduction remain significantly smaller than bias terms.
 This differs from~\cite{dong2025discrepancies}, which mainly focuses on variance-dominated scenarios.
 Moreover, these trends align with~\cite{chen2024on}, which shows that the trends of bias and variance are consistent, and the variance is upper bounded by the bias.
 Model ensembles decrease test loss mainly through variance reduction, as incorporating more weak teachers helps mitigate randomness in their outputs.

-\paragraph{RCE vs. CE} To systematically investigate the role of forward (in Eq.~(\ref{ineq:w2sg-forward-brg})) and reverse (in Eq.~(\ref{ineq:w2sg-reverse-brg})) misfit in W2SG training, we conduct a set of experiments comparing the performance of using RCE loss versus CE loss during strong model training.
-Specifically, we apply the label-proportional smoothing strategy in Proposition~\ref{thm::rce}.
+\paragraph{RCE vs. CE} To systematically investigate the roles of CE and RCE misfit in W2SG training, we compare their performance during strong model training.
+Specifically, we apply the label smoothing strategy in Proposition~\ref{thm::rce}.
 A smaller smooth factor $\alpha$ leads to higher predictive uncertainty in the shifted pseudo-labels.
-When $\alpha=0$, the predicted distribution will be uniform.
 The performance of strong model using this label smoothing strategy is shown in Figure~\ref{fig-rce_ce}.
 We observe that even when $\alpha = 0.001$, where the pseudo-labels are nearly uniform, RCE maintains stable performance without significant degradation.
 This aligns with Proposition~\ref{thm::rce}.
 Moreover, in some cases, moderate label shifting even improves accuracy.
 In contrast, the performance of CE drops rapidly as $\alpha$ decreases.
-We further empirically study standard knowledge distillation settings as well as KL and reverse KL objectives.
-More results are provided in Appendix~\ref{appendix:exp}.
+Additional results on larger models, standard knowledge distillation settings, and KL/Reverse KL objectives are provided in Appendix~\ref{appendix:robustness_uncertainty}.